iljapanic/panic-bachelor/markdown/sections/3-conceptual-framework.md

 Business are now trying to get people involved by using Lean Startup and Lean UX methods.
 But such applications are still a minority.

-- industrial design operating in a more structured environment (A22)
-- where the purpose and utility of the environmental data has already been established - e.g. drive a car, operate a motor vehicle, fly a t….
-- adapting to environment (ergonomy) not interacting with endless flow of data
-- They worked in a much more stable environment where tools had an obvious purpose and their role was clear.
-Digital world, the online one in particular, is an ephemeral and ever-changing.
-- “these semantic aspects of communication are irrelevant for the engineering problem” (A26)
 - put image of stable environmental Dreyfuss, image community network
 - design informed by humans not system capabilities (B4: 79)
 - shift from UX and visual design, to information design (A18)